-Departmental Requirements Information and Computer Science 1, 2, 2L, 3.
-Any six of the following Information and Computer Science courses: 141, 142, 151, 152, 161, 162, 171.
+DEPARTMENTAL REQUIREMENTS Information and Computer Science 1, 2, 2L, 3.
+Any six of the following eight Information and Computer Science courses, provided that at least one course is chosen from each pair: 141, 142; 151, 152; 161, 162; 171, 172.
 Any two of the following Information and Computer Science courses: 145, 155, 175, 195.
 Information and Computer Science 193.
-WR 39 (Expository Writing), and two additional quarter courses (eight units) in the Schools of Humanities or Fine Arts.
+English WR 39 (Expository Writing), and two additional quarter courses (eight units) in the Schools of Humanities or Fine Arts.
 Mathematics 2A-B-C, 6A-B-C, and a three-quarter sequence of any upper-division Mathematics course.
-Each quarter the Department publishes a Handbook for Undergraduate Students containing other rules and regulations.
-Students may inquire at the Information and Computer Science Counselor's office for a copy.
-The 3-2 Program with the Graduate School of Administration Information and Computer Science majors may enter a cooperative 3-2 program offered by the Graduate School of Administration.
+Each quarter the Department publishes a newsletter for undergraduate students containing other rules and regulations.
+Students may inquire at the Information and Computer Science Counseling Office for a copy.
+THE 3-2 PROGRAM WITH THE GRADUATE SCHOOL OF ADMINISTRATION Information and Computer Science majors may enter a cooperative 3-2 program offered by the Graduate School of Administration.
 The special five-year program for selected students leads to both a Bachelor of Science degree in Information and Computer Science and a Master of Science degree in Administration.
 Inquiries should be directed to the Graduate School of Administration.
-See page 287.
 GRADUATE PROGRAM M.S.
-Degree The Master of Science in Information and Computer Science is designed to provide first level professional training in information and computer science and related fields, and basic theoretical understanding and opportunities for continuing development for professional practitioners.
+DEGREE The Master of Science in Information and Computer Science is designed to provide first-level professional training in information and computer science and related fields, and basic theoretical understanding and opportunities for continuing development for professional practitioners.
 The M.S.
-Program offers a core curriculum and opportunities for concentration in one of three fields.
-Software Design and Analysis - emphasis on the analysis, design, implementation, and management of software systems, such as operating systems, translators, and information retrieval systems.
+Program offers a core curriculum and opportunities for concentration in one of three fields: Software Design and Analysis - emphasis on the analysis, design, implementation, and management of software systems, such as operating systems, translators, and information retrieval systems.
 Information Systems - emphasis on the analysis of information requirements in organizations and the design of systems to meet those requirements.
 Computer System Organization - emphasis on the specification and synthesis of computer systems, particularly their organizational and hardware aspects.
-Admission to the program requires a baccalaureate degree, including two years of course work beyond the introductory level in computer science and at least two years of college-level mathematics, or equivalent work experience.
-The Graduate Record Examination (GRE) Aptitude Test is required, and the GRE Advanced Test in Computer Science is strongly recommended.
-The program consists of 12 courses (48 units).
-Three may be upper-division undergraduate courses.
-If appropriate to the program, up to three graduate courses (12 units) may be accepted as transfer credit from other institutions.
-Three courses (12 units) are required of all students in the M.S.
-Program: ICS 221 (Analysis of Computer Systems) ICS 231 (Applied Formal Analytic Techniques) ICS 245 (Introduction to Software Engineering) A thesis reporting on a major piece of technical work is required.
+Admission to the program requires a baccalaureate degree, including two years of course work beyond the introductory level in computer science and at least two years of college-level mathematics or equivalent work